 Why is Filipino Culture Perfect for Customer Service Jobs?

-Overseas companies that outsource to the Philippines know the reasons why Filipinos are ideal for customer service work in the BPO industry.
+Overseas companies that outsource to the Philippines know the reasons why Filipinos are ideal for Customer support teams in the BPO industry.
 But, for businesses that still haven’t decided where to outsource, these reasons may not be well-known or understood clearly.
 To help you decide, check out these traits and values of Filipinos that made their country one of the top outsourcing destinations in the world.

 #1 Filipinos show much respect towards their elders and those with high-ranking positions in the organization.

 Filipinos follow an established hierarchy in their society based on one’s age and position in a group.
 In the workplace, they address their male and female superiors as “sir” and “ma’am” respectively.
 They’re calm and polite when dealing with clients or customers.
 They will rarely raise their voices and often defer to their customers’ wishes.
 They don’t want to be disrespectful towards them because the customers have as much authority and importance in the company as their superiors, or even greater.

 #2 Filipinos really care about their customers and coworkers.

 Filipinos have a warm and caring attitude for their family members, which they extend to their coworkers and customers.
 A major reason is that Philippine society is mostly collectivist in orientation.
 Each member of the family has a role they must fulfill.
 And, they’re expected to contribute to the group.